-If you are a stockholder of record, there are four ways to vote:
+If you are a stockholder of record, there are three ways to vote:

-- by Internet at http://www.proxyvote.com, 24 hours a day, seven days a week, until 11:59 p.m. on November 2, 2014 (have your proxy card in hand when you visit the website); - by toll-free telephone at 1-800-690-6903 (have your proxy card in hand when you call); - by completing and mailing your proxy card (if you received printed proxy materials); or - by written ballot at the Annual Meeting.
+- by Internet at http://secure.corporatestock.com/vote.php, 24 hours a day, seven days a week, until 11:59 p.m. on June 11, 2015 (have your proxy card in hand when you visit the website); - by completing and mailing your proxy card (if you received printed proxy materials); or - · by written ballot at the Annual Meeting.